Rep2/SimpleDataSource/README.md

 ```

 This is also where the ```ReusablePresenterSource``` comes into play.
 Data source automatically registers ```reuseIdentifier``` based on ```ReusablePresenter.source``` property.
 To disable this behavior set data sources ```automaticallyRegisterReuseIdentifiers``` to ```fasle```.

+## License

+ReusableDataSource is available under the MIT license.
+See the LICENSE file for more info.